Aminah Yusuf, MS, MBA, LCADC, LMSW PhD (in process)

 Taryn’s talents include song writing with clients, singing, and playing multiple instruments, some of which can be utilized in therapy.
 While at Arizona State University, her Pre-Clinical clients included young adults with traumatic brain injury (TBI), “Rainbow Connection” choir of young adults on and off the autism spectrum, “Guitars for Vets” (G4V) National Organization, and older adults with Alzheimer’s Disease and dementia.
 Taryn brings an exciting array of talents and skills to Thrive.

-Nashely Rodriguez, MA in Professional Clinical Counseling, LAC
+Nashely Rodriguez, MA, LAC

 Nashely is a Licensed Associate Counseler.
 She has worked with children ages 3-15, male and female, has conducted family therapy sessions, and worked with autistic children as well.